-(1) A discipline-based master is a two-year full-time study, consisting in total of a 90-
+(1) A discipline-based master is a two-year full-time study, consisting in total of a 90credit course and a master's thesis of 30 credits.
+In total the master's degree accounts for 120 credits.

-- a) The master degree is awarded when the required combination of courses and master's thesis have been completed and passed, with a scope of 120 credits in total.
-Students who have completed the full Master programme will be given the title Master of the study they have completed.
-See the BI student web portal for programme descriptions for each specialisation. - b) The degree can be awarded as an "Honours" degree for students who have achieved excellence.
-See the BI student web portal for further information. - c) Students who are admitted to a master's programme as part of a "double degree"-agreement with a partner institution will be granted a transfer of credits between the institutions in accordance with the agreement in force.
-See the BI student web portal for further information. - d) Students who have completed their Master of Science in Business may be entitled to use the title "Siviløkonom".
-The right to use this title will be awarded if the candidate can document the following: - A completed Master of Science in Business. - A completed bachelor's degree which satisfies the requirements for subject areas and credits determined by Universities Norway (UHR), completed prior to admission to the Master of Science in Business.
-This includes the following subject areas: - Business economics - Administration and management - Social economics - Methodology (included mathematics and econometrics) - Ethics, CSR and sustainability - (2) The Executive Master of Management is a 90-credit study.
-The nominal length of study for the full Master of Management degree, is three years part-time. - a) The Executive Master of Management degree has been attained when the student has passed Master of Management courses and/or programmes of a total of 90 credits. - b) Students who have passed Master of Management courses and/or programmes of a total of 90 credits, meet the requirements for independent work at a higher level, cf. Regulations relating to the Master's Degree Requirements. - c) Students who obtain a degree in Executive Master of Management at the International School of Management (ISM) in Lithuania will attain the degree when the student has passed three Master of Management programmes, in addition to the final Master of Management programme.
-Each programme accounts for 30 credits. - d) A Master of Management programme counts 30 credits.
+b) The degree can be awarded as an "Honours" degree for students who have achieved excellence.
+See the BI student web portal for further information.

+c) Students who are admitted to a master's programme as part of a "double degree"agreement with a partner institution will be granted a transfer of credits between the institutions in accordance with the agreement in force.
+See the BI student web portal for further information.

+d) Students who have completed their Master of Science in Business may be entitled to use the title "Siviløkonom".
+The right to use this title will be awarded if the candidate can document the following:

+• A completed Master of Science in Business.

+• A completed bachelor's degree which satisfies the requirements for subject areas and credits determined by Universities Norway (UHR), completed prior to admission to the Master of Science in Business.
+This includes the following subject areas:

+- Business economics

+- Administration and management

+- Social economics

+- Methodology (included mathematics and econometrics)

+- Ethics, CSR and sustainability

+(2) The Executive Master of Management is a 90-credit study.
+The nominal length of study for the full Master of Management degree, is three years part-time.

+a) The Executive Master of Management degree has been attained when the student has passed Master of Management courses and/or programmes of a total of 90 credits.

+b) Students who have passed Master of Management courses and/or programmes of a total of 90 credits, meet the requirements for independent work at a higher level, cf. Regulations relating to the Master's Degree Requirements.

+c) Students who obtain a degree in Executive Master of Management at the International School of Management (ISM) in Lithuania will attain the degree when the student has passed three Master of Management programmes, in addition to the final Master of Management programme.
+Each programme accounts for 30 credits.

+d) A Master of Management programme counts 30 credits.
 A Master of Management programme can be put together using one or more individual courses.
+The combination of individual courses which a candidate wants to put together must not have any overlaps in subjects, and must be approved in advance by BI Norwegian Business School.

+(3) a) Master of Business Administration is a study of 90 credits.
+The nominal length of study is eleven months, full-time.

+b) (Omitted)

-The combination of individual courses which a candidate wants to put together must not have any overlaps in subjects, and must be approved in advance by BI Norwegian Business School. - (3) a) Master of Business Administration is a study of 90 credits.
-The nominal length of study is eleven months, full-time. - b) The study for Master of Business Administration can also be conducted as a parttime study, with the nominal length for the part-time study for Executive Master of Business Administration being 18 months. - c) The Master of Business Administration degree is awarded once the requisite combination of courses, seminars and consultancy projects have been completed and passed, with the required scope of 90 credits in all.
-In addition the candidates must have a pass grade from a team-building seminar.
-Only grades from the core subject courses and the consultancy report will be stated on the diploma and form part of the overall average grade.
+c) The Master of Business Administration degree is awarded once the requisite combination of courses, seminars and consultancy projects have been completed and passed, with the required scope of 90 credits in all.

-In the event that the part-time study is conducted in collaboration with educational institutions abroad, and these institutions so require, the candidates must have obtained a total average grade in the core subject courses and consultancy report of at least a C. For further information, please see the BI student web portal.

-- d) Students who take their Master of Business Administration degree at Fudan University in China will attain the degree when the student has achieved 90 credits.
-The nominal length of study is 5 semesters part-time.
-The degree will be awarded upon passing and completing the required course combination and master thesis where this is a requirement. - e) The grade can be awarded with "Honours" for students who have achieved excellent results.
-For further information, see the BI student web portal.
+d) Students who take their Master of Business Administration degree at Fudan University in China will be awarded the degree upon passing and completing the required course combination and master thesis where this is a requirement.